chmitch/mdwguide/src/lab_1/README.md

 WWI wants to modernize their data warehouse in phases.
 The first stage will be to scale-out horizontally their existing data warehouse (SQL Server OLAP) to Azure Synapse Analytics.
 They like to reuse their existing ETL code and leave their source systems as-is (no migration).
 This will require a Hybrid architecture for on-premise OLTP and Azrue Synapse.
 This exercise will be showcasing how to migrate your traditional SQL Server (SMP) to Azure Synapse Analytics (MPP).
-Additionally, how to migrate your SSIS code set into Azure Data Factory.

 ## Environment Setup